dheles/patron-privacy/_episodes/02-importing_data.md

 ![Output from data.tail()](../fig/02_lc-patron-privacy_2-tail.png)
 *Screenshot of the output from data.tail() - a formatted table with five rows of data*

-By the way our DOB column is being formatted (year-month-date, rather than month/day/year), we can tell that it's being interpreted as date information, so we can now treat it as such.
+By the way our DOB column is being formatted (year-month-date, rather than month/day/year), we can tell that it's being interpreted as date information, so we can now treat it as such, as we will see in our next episode.

 {% include links.md %}